Digital Media Marketing Designer

 This approach ensured a cohesive, visually striking result that effectively communicated the campaign's message while maintaining professional standards throughout the creative process.

-OK2SAY Parental Guide (One-Page Flyer)
+OK2SAY Parental Guide (One-Page Double-Sided Flyer)

 Target Audience: Parents of K-12th grade students.